1OTH3R/utdr-mod-loader/README.md

 A: Make sure that `pip` is added to your path, and try using `python -m pip install psutil` instead of just `pip install psutil`.
 If the issue persists, try reinstalling Python with the rules above.
 <br/>
 <br/>
-### Q: I just deleted/replaced an image from the `mod images` tab, but every time I boot up the mod loader, the image still shows!
+### Q: I just deleted/replaced an image from the `mod images` tab, but every time I boot up the mod manager, the image still shows!
 Can you fix it? (`image not updating`)
 A: This issue occurs due to the way that the app runs, as it's actually just a Chrome webpage.
 To fix it, press `Crtl+H` while in Chrome, then click `Delete browsing data` and make sure that `Cached images and files` is selected.
 <br/>
 <br/>